attdevsupport/ATT_APIPlatform_SampleApps/RESTFul/IMMN/Csharp/app1/README.txt

 3. Parameters

-Each sample application contains a web.config file.
-It holds configurable parameters described in an easy to read format.
-Please populate the following parameters in web.config as specified below:
+  Each sample application contains an web.config file.
+This file is located in the 'app' folder.
+This file holds configurable parameters described in an easy-to-read format.
+Please modify the web.config file using the comments specified within the file.

-1) api_key               : This is mandatory parameter, set the value as per your registered application 'API key' field value.

-2) secret_key		 : This is mandatory parameter, set the value as per your registered application 'Secret key' field value.

-3) endPoint		 : This is mandatory parameter, set it to the end point URI of AT&T Service.

-4) scope		 : IMMN (Scope of the ATT service that will be invoked by the Application)

-5) authorize_redirect_uri: This is mandatory key and value should be equal to IMMN Service registered application 'OAuth Redirect URL'

-6) refreshTokenExpiresIn : This is optional key, which specifies the expiry time of refresh token in Hrs.
-Default value is 24Hrs.

-7) max_addresses	 : This is optional key specifying the maximum number of addresses, user can specify.
-Default value is 10.

-Note: You must update parameters 1-2 after you promote your application from 'Sandbox' environment to 'Production' environment.
+  Note: If your application is promoted from Sandbox environment to Production environment and you decide to use production application settings, you must update parameters as per production application details.